jaiminocha/jaiminocha/README.md

 - 📫 How to reach me **jaiminocha7@gmail.com**

-little universe, and then it does what you tell it to do.
+And programming computers was so fascinating.
+You create your own little universe, and then it does what you tell it to do.
 - Vint Cerf

 <!-- <h3 align="left">Connect with me: </h3> -->